hs950559/coryrylan.com/_posts/2016-09-19-build-a-angular-modal-dialog-with-angular-animate.md

 more advanced and assumes the basic knowledge of Angular 2 and its template syntax.
 Here is a brief look at what our final component will look like.

-<video src="/assets/video/posts/2016-15-09-build-a-angular-modal-dialog-with-angular-animate/angular-modal-dialog.mp4" autoplay loop controls class="float-center col-5--max" style="border: 2px solid #ccc;"></video>
+<video src="/assets/video/posts/2016-15-09-build-a-angular-modal-dialog-with-angular-animate/angular-modal-dialog.mp4" autoplay loop controls bp-layout="float-center 5--max" style="border: 2px solid #ccc;"></video>

 First lets start with our top level app component template.
 In this template we will have just a single button to toggle our dialog to open and close.
 Here we will also see how we interact with our custom dialog in other components.